 Testosterone shots are given as intramuscular injections

-Intramuscular injections are given into thick muscular areas, where they can effectively enter the bloodstream, while minimizing pain and discomfort.
+Intramuscular injections are given into thick muscular areas, where they can effectively enter the bloodstream smoothly and dependably, while minimizing pain and discomfort.

 Maintaining sterile conditions through the various steps of the injection process is the most important factor in avoiding any complications of injectable testosterone.

 Testosterone injections are prescribed on a very individualized basis.
 Therefore there can be a lot of variation in the dosages of injectable testosterone prescribed.
 The most common form of injectable testosterone therapy contains testosterone cypionate which is the oil-soluble 17 (beta)-cyclopentylpropionate ester of the androgenic hormone testosterone.
 This is commonly referred to as “DEPO-Testosterone” or merely “DEPO.”

 DEPO testosterone injections are usually prescribed in vials of 100 mg/mL solution or 200 mg/mL solution.
 But, no matter what brand or dosage of injectable testosterone you are prescribed, it is vitally important that you learn how to safely and properly administer testosterone injections.